rpm2003rpm/remarkableBackup/README.md

 ## Notes
 * The script was tested with the software version 2.14.3.977.
 I can't guarantee that will work for other versions.
 * Depending on the amount of files, it may take a while to download everything, so make sure turn the auto-sleep off (settings -> Battery -> Auto sleep).
-* The host remarkable must be know by the system.
-You can edit the file /etc/hosts and add the correct address for your remarkable.
+* The host remarkable must be know by your computer.
+You can edit the file /etc/hosts in order to do so.